Giant Panda: Profile and Information

 Conservation status

-The IUCN has classified the giant panda as an animal species that has been vulnerable in the wild for decades.
+For decades, the IUCN has classified the giant panda as an animal species vulnerable in the wild.

 It was firmly suspected that if anything were not done to preserve it, the giant panda would face extinction in the wild in the coming years.